 For more information or to schedule training contact Crime Prevention Coordinator Rodney Wilson at firstname.lastname@example.org or (608) 266-4238 .

 The Madison Police Department Crime Prevention Safety Tip of the week.
 We need your help.
-The Madison Police Department and your neighbors need your help in stopping the ongoing theft from unlocked vehicles.
-Remember to lock your car.
-Lock your car, close your garage door, … [read more]
+The Madison Police Department and your neighbors need your help in stopping burglaries.
+As a member of the Madison community remind your neighbors and friends to close and lock front and back … [read more]